Axial Seamount Expeditions

 2016 Expedition

-EOI scientist Bill Chadwick participated in a cruise to Axial Seamount on R/V Wester Flyer with colleagues at the Monterey Bay Aquarium Research Institute (MBARI), August 8-16, 2016.
-The cruise explored and sampld some of the 2015 lava flows that had not previously been visited and utilized new AUV bathymetry collected this summer over the new lava flows.
-More information from the cruise web site:
+Bill Chadwick participated in a cruise to Axial Seamount on R/V Wester Flyer with colleagues at the Monterey Bay Aquarium Research Institute (MBARI), August 8-16, 2016.
+The cruise explored and sampled some of the 2015 lava flows that had not previously been visited and utilized new AUV bathymetry collected this summer over the new lava flows.
+More information is on the MBARI cruise web site.

 The 2015 expedition to Axial Seamount was August 15-29 aboard the R/V Thompson.
-The cruise successfully conducted operations with the underwater vehicles ROV Jason and AUV Sentry.
-The big excitement this year was exploring the April-May 2015 Axial Seamount eruption and conducting extensive exploration, mapping, and sampling of the new lava flows.
+The cruise conducted operations with the underwater vehicles ROV Jason and AUV Sentry.
+The big excitement this year was conducting extensive exploration, mapping, and sampling of the new lava flows from the April-May 2015 eruption.

 2014 Expedition

-During an expedition to Axial Seamount in September 2013, EOI scientists discovered that the inflation rate since the 2011 eruption was higher than expected, totaling 1.57 m of reinflation since the April 2011 eruption.
+During an expedition to Axial Seamount in September 2013, scientists discovered that the inflation rate since the 2011 eruption was higher than expected, totaling 1.57 m of reinflation since the April 2011 eruption.
 This is an average uplift rate of 61 cm/yr, much higher than the 15 cm/yr seen during most of the period between the 1998 and 2011 eruptions.
 Overall, this means that Axial has already recovered 65% of the -2.4 m of deflation that was measured during the 2011 eruption.
-If this high inflation rate continues, Axial will be back to its pre-2011 level of inflation by January 2015, or if the rate of inflation slows down to rates more like those between 1998-2011, then the pre-2011 level of inflation will not be reached until ~2018.
 This means that Axial’s next eruption could occur sooner than expected.
 These results show the importance of continued monitoring at Axial, because it is still providing new insights and surprises.

 2012 Expedition and publication of papers about the 2011 eruption

-Both the inflation and hydrophone recordings showed long-term and short-term precursors to the 2011 eruption that could be used to forecast future eruptions at Axial Seamount.
+Both the inflation and hydrophone recordings showed long-term and short-term precursors to the 2011 eruption.
 This is particularly important because Axial will soon be the site of a cabled observatory, as part of NSF's Ocean Observatories Initiative, that will make real-time monitoring of the volcano possible for the first time.
 NOAA EOI scientist have designed and built some of the instruments that will be connected to the cable at Axial.

 NOAA Research News: Underwater ears heard rumblings before 2011 undersea volcano eruption (June 11, 2012)